 Filling the Muffin Tin Cups

-Don’t over fill the muffin holders.
+Don’t overfill the muffin holders.
 Fill about 2/3 full.
-I used these cute little orange no fade, grease proof paper liners for my cupcakes.
+I used these cute little orange no fade, greaseproof paper liners for my cupcakes.
 They are not quite as big as a standard paper liner.
 Therefore, my cupcake yield was 30 cupcakes.
 I also used one large cookie scoop of batter for each one to fill them 2/3 full.
 If you use standard paper liners, your yield should be 24 cupcakes and you would need more batter per cupcake.

 Always start with room temperature butter and cream cheese.
 Anytime you make cream cheese frosting, it’s important to beat your cream cheese by itself first and make sure it is smooth and free of any lumps, before adding butter or any other ingredients.

 This recipe calls for 5 cups of powdered sugar.
 If you plan to spread the frosting onto the cupcakes, you can probably get by with just 4 1/2 cups of the powdered sugar.
-However, if you plan to pipe the frosting, you’ll find that 5 cups works better if you want the piped frosting to stand on its own.
+However, if you plan to pipe the frosting, you’ll find that 5 cups work better if you want the piped frosting to stand on its own.

 I used an Ateco 808 large round tip to decorate mine.
 I am by no means a pro with piping skills.
 Feel free to decorate as you like.
-I added fresh shredded carrot pieces on top for decoration.
+I added freshly shredded carrot pieces on top for decoration.
 You can also use candied carrot pieces.

 - 2 cups all purpose flour

 - 1 teaspoon baking soda